gforsythe/my-first-repository/README.md

 # README #
-git commit -m 'Add first project files'
+git commit -m 'this is my first GitHub Repository!'